hmalik123/hmalik123/README.md

 - Hi, I’m @hmalik123 a recent Computer science graduate
 - I’m interested in Software Engineering
-- I’m currently working as a Java Developer creating applications for big clients
+- I’m currently working as a Graduate developer as part of the nucleargradutes Scheme

 <!---
 hmalik123/hmalik123 is a special repository because its `README.md` (this file) appears on your GitHub profile.